Param Singh: Don't Think OTT Decreases TV Viewership

 “I don’t think OTT decreases TV viewership or vice-versa.
 I think everything is picking up these days.
 The OTT viewership has increased because of lockdown and the wide variety of content.
-Everyone has smartphones and internet access these days, so they watch content on OTT,” Param told IANS.
+Everyone has smartphones and internet access these days, so they watch content on OTT,” Param said.

 The actor, who has made a mark as Ahaan Malhotra on “Ishk Par Zor Nahi”, has also worked in web series such as “Holycross” and “Tadap”.
 He feels TV still has a loyal set of audience.